OurchiveIO/ourchive-technical-docs/content/en/docs/contributing/drive_by_pr.md

 ## Bug Fixes

 We welcome any & all bug fixes.
-Our bug tracker can be found on [GitHub](https://changeme).
-Anything in the 'To Do' column should have reproduction steps and clear acceptance criteria.
+We use [GitHub issues](https://github.com/c-e-p/ourchive/issues/) for bug tracking.
+Once we've released MVP (target date Sept 30), anything in the 'To Do' column should have reproduction steps and clear acceptance criteria.
 When you've fixed the bug, create a PR for review.

 ## New Features

 We are just a few people doing this on nights & weekends, so our development lifecycle is a bit loosey-goosey.
 Our process looks like:

 1. Brainstorm privately or accept proposals from our community
-2. Add the proposed feature to our [Idea Board](tk)
+2. Add the proposed feature to our [Idea Board](https://github.com/users/c-e-p/projects/4)
-3. Decide to include it in the project; add an issue to to our ['New' lane](tk)
+3. Decide to include it in the project; tag the issue accordingly
-4. Add acceptance criteria to the feature; move to the ['To Do' lane](tk)
+4. Add acceptance criteria to the feature; tag with release number
 5. Build the feature

 Anything in Step 4 would be a 'new feature' and you are welcome to build it!